IP Guidance

 • A list of the Cited References (can be abbreviated if available to the JPO through the DAS system)

-• Copies of Non-patent literature cited by the Examiner (in PDF format)
+• Copies of non-patent literature cited by the Examiner (in PDF format)

 Examination procedure through the PCT route